callieboskin/BENG183_FA2020_courseproject/Group5____ArzooPatel_JasonDai_YujieZhang/Group5_ArzooPatel_JasonDai_YujieZhang.md

 ### Example <a name="34"></a>

-Let's use the same example experimentas before but now use p-value to make a decision.
+Let's use the same example experiment from before but now use p-value to make the decision.
 Let's set the threshold &alpha; to 0.05.

 A new patient has 175 units of protein.
-Using the  distribution from before, we can calculate the area under the curve greater 75 units away from 100 (&geq; 175 or &leq; 25) and obtain a p-value of 0.023.
+Using the test statistic distribution from before, we can calculate the area under the curve greater than 75 units away from 100 (&geq;175 or &leq;25) and obtain a p-value of 0.023.
 Since p < &alpha;, we can reject the null hypothesis and conclude that the patient has an abnormal amount of protein.

 ## Comparison <a name="4"></a>

-As you see, both test statistic decision making and p-value decision making make their judgements based on an assumed test distribution.
+As you see, both test statistic decision-making and p-value decision-making make their judgements based on an assumed test distribution.
 While test statistic is a value on the x axis, p value is an area under the unit curve.

-In the situation with just one variable, If you think test statistic as a point moving along the 1D axis, p-value will be like a curtain you can slide along the 2D wall.
+In the situation with just one variable, if you think of the test statistic as a point moving along the 1D axis, p-value will be like a curtain you can slide along the 2D wall.
 The extra dimension p-value brings is the distribution.
-In test statistic decision making, you need to calculate a critical value which is the boundary between the acceptance region and the rejection region.
+In test statistic decision-making, you need to calculate a critical value, which is the boundary between the acceptance region and the rejection region.
 The area under the curve on the rejection region side of the critical value should be your chosen significance level &alpha;.
-In other words, given the same &alpha;, test statistic distributions of different shapes give different critical values.
+In other words, given the same &alpha;, test statistic distributions of different shapes can give different critical values.

 ### Example

-Now suppose you are given four different test statistic distributions as the following and you know the test statistic to be 10.8 for each of them.
+Now suppose you are given four different test statistic distributions as follows, and you know the test statistic is 10.8 for each of them.

 ![Test statistic](./test_stats.png)

 Can you draw the conclusion that the hypothesis test decisions made in these cases are of the same confidence level because they have the same test statistic?
-Apprently no. In fact, the decisions in each case might even be opposite.
+Apparently not.
+In fact, the decisions in each case might even be the opposite.

 ![Test statistic CV](./test_stats_cv.png)

-You can see that since the Critical Value (CV) in each case is different, we have case 1 and 3 reject the null hypothesis while case 2 and 4 fail to reject the null hypothesis.
+You can see that since the Critical Value (CV) in each case is different, case 1 and 3 reject the null hypothesis while case 2 and 4 fail to reject the null hypothesis.
 But is it possible to compare the confidence level across hypothesis testing cases?
 The answer is yes.
 If you calculate the area under the curve with test statistic at least as large as the observed test statistic, you can make the decision by comparing the area with the &alpha; level; you are also able to compare the areas across cases to tell which decision is more confident.
-Does it remind you anything we covered?
-Yes, that's exactly what p-value decision making is doing.
+Does this remind you of anything we covered?
+Yes, that's exactly what p-value decision making does.

 ![P value](./p_value.png)

-For the same examples, once you know the p-values for each test statistic, you are allowed to compare them and tell which decisions you made are more statistically sounding.
+For these same examples, once you know the p-values for each test statistic, you are allowed to compare them and tell which decisions you made are more statistically sound.

 ### Practicality of P-value

 ![P value cartoon](./worship.png)

-P-value, a.k.a. the area under the curve with test statistic at least as extreme as the observed test statistic, is essentially a probability.
+P-value, a.k.a. the area under the curve with a test statistic at least as extreme as the observed test statistic, is essentially a probability.
 As a number between 0 and 1, the p-value has the unique comparability across all statistical analysis contexts; the comparability that is itself practical enough to replace test statistic decision making.

-This practicality might not seem obvious.
-Let me present it in a way much easier to understand.
+This practicality might not seem obvious, so let me present it in a way much easier to understand.

-Before money was invented, people traded one stuff for another.
+Before money was invented, people traded one thing for another.
 Person A might use two baskets of fresh fruits to trade for a blanket.
-Person B might use a rabbit he just hunted to trade for a same blanket.
-Now if a reasonable person C who has no fruits or rabbits wanted to trade for a same blanket, he would first think what he had and might go ask person A and person B for how much amount did they trade their stuff for the blanket.
-Then he would think how much a blanket worths his assets and finally went to negotiate and trade.
+Person B might use a rabbit he just hunted to trade for the same blanket.
+Now if a reasonable person C who has no fruits or rabbits wanted to trade for the same blanket, then he would first think about what he has and might go ask person A and person B for how much they had traded for the blanket.
+Then, he would think about how much of his assets a blanket is worth, and finally, he would go negotiate and trade.
 But after money was invented, it gave everything a value.
-Now if the person C still wanted a blanket, he would just check how much money a blanket costs and go buy it.
-You see that the time he spent on the trading process was much saved because of the comparability money gave to the products.
+Now if person C still wanted a blanket, then he would just check how much money a blanket costs and buy it.
+You see that the time he spent on the trading process was saved because of the comparability money gave to the products.

 P-value plays a similar role in the hypothesis testing context.
-Suppose you are doing a literature review for a certain topic and you find several statistical analysis.
-It's much easier for you to tell which analysis is more statistically significant by comparing the p-values.
-It wouldn't be that efficient if you only had the test statistic and distributions.
-Just like money increases the efficiency of trade, the p-value increases the efficiency of scientific studies, in a way you might not notice before.
+Suppose you are doing a literature review for a certain topic, and you find several statistical analyses.
+It will be much easier for you to tell which analysis is more statistically significant by comparing the p-values.
+It wouldn't be very efficient if you only had the test statistic and distributions.
+Just as money increases the efficiency of trade, the p-value increases the efficiency of scientific studies in a way you might not have noticed before.

 ## Conclusion